DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 t.ctx
 ```

-Instead of using a global variable, assign the object you want to share directly to `t.ctx` or create a property like in the following example.
+Instead of using a global variable, assign the object you want to share directly to `t.ctx` or create a property as in the following example:

 ```js
 fixture `Fixture1`